 - A crazy man goes into a maternity ward to, in his words, "kill all the babies".
 He's foiled.

-All of this happens within the first half hour!
+And all of this happens within the first half hour!
 And I didn't even mention all the cheesy melodrama, corny comedy scene setting with the police and other random shit.

 The plot involves some sort of undead eunuch trying to set up an Emperor for China by kidnapping a bunch of babies.
 He's coercing Invisible Woman (Michelle Yeoh) to do his evil bidding, and is opposed by straight-laced superhero Wonder Woman (Anita Mui) and fun-loving mercenary Thief Catcher (Maggie Cheung).
 As the title of the movie implies, the Invisible Woman may have a change of heart at some point.

 It's a Hong Kong take on American four-color comic stories, and it does a pretty good job of merging both types of madness.
-The results are never boring, but unfortunately the childish plotting, whiplash-inducing tone swings, wall-to-wall posturing, extremely broad humor, mawkish melodrama, and forced camp kind of bring it down a few notches.
+The results are never boring, but unfortunately the childish plotting, whiplash-inducing tone swings, wall-to-wall posturing, extremely broad humor, mawkish melodrama, and forced camp does kind of bring it down a few notches.

 And there's a lot of cool stuff.
 There's a bit where a motorcycle is driven off a wall and hurled, spinning horizontally, at a bad guy wielding a weapon straight out of Master of the Flying Guillotine.
 The villain's final form is an organic take on The Terminator's skeletal robot, one that opens its ribcage, traps Michelle Yeoh in it, and then puppeteers her to fight her teammates.